 The accompanying unaudited condensed financial statements were prepared by the Company pursuant to the rules and regulations of the Securities and Exchange Commission ("SEC") and, in the opinion of management, include all normal and recurring adjustments necessary to present fairly the results of the interim periods shown.
-The December 31, 2019 balance sheet was derived from December 31, 2019 audited financial statements.
+The December 31, 2017 balance sheet was derived from December 31, 2017 audited Financial Statements.
 Certain information and footnote disclosures normally included in financial statements prepared in accordance with U.S. generally accepted accounting principles ("US GAAP") have been condensed or omitted pursuant to such SEC rules and regulations.
 Management believes that the disclosures made are adequate to make the information presented not misleading.
-The results for the interim periods are not necessarily indicative of results to be expected for the fiscal year ending December 31, 2020.
-The condensed unaudited financial statements contained herein should be read in conjunction with the Company's annual audited financial statements and notes thereto for the year ended December 31, 2019 included in the Company's Registration Statement filed on SEC Form S-1.
+The results for the interim periods are not necessarily indicative of results to be expected for the fiscal year ending December 31, 2018.
+The condensed financial statements contained herein should be read in conjunction with the Company's annual audited financial statements and notes thereto for the year ended December 31, 2017 included in the Company's Registration Statement filed on SEC Form S-1.

 These condensed financial statements have been prepared on the assumption that the Company will be able to realize its assets and discharge its liabilities in the normal course of business.
+This assumption is presently uncertain and contingent upon the Company's ability to raise additional working capital.
 The financial statements do not include any adjustments relating to recoverability and classification of recorded asset amounts or the amounts and classification of liabilities that might be necessary should the Company be unable to continue as a going concern.